Rainbow Baby Day 2022

 The symbol of the rainbow has also been used by members of the baby loss community for many years now to refer to a baby born after a previous loss, often symbolising hope and light after a dark time.

 As we approach Rainbow Baby Day 2022 – which falls on Monday 22 August – we want to highlight these stories of hope by introducing you to just a few of the babies born thanks to the teams at our research centres and clinics.
 Visit our Rainbow Baby Day hub to find out how you can celebrate with us this year.

-We’d like to celebrate the rainbow babies who have made their way into the world this year due to the wonderful work of our researchers and clinicians up and down the country.
+Meet just some of the rainbow babies who have made their way into the world due to the wonderful work of our researchers and clinicians up and down the country.